Partners: how to make the most of your free account!

 Watch a demo

 When you sign up to the Float partner program, we’ll do our best to give you a call to help you get set up.
-If you’d rather watch something on demand though, check out our 14 minute training video.
+If you’d rather watch something on demand though, check out our most recent webinar recording.

 Book a spot on a webinar